Causes of death (hlth_cdeath)

 18.3.5.
 Stillbirths and Neonatal certificates

-the source of data is the Birth Delivery Certificate for which the Ministry of Health is responsible (Decree of Ministry of Health 349/2001).
-This information source collects data about births, stillbirths and congenital anomalies at birth, irrespective of the duration of pregnancy.
+The source of the stillbirth data is the Birth Delivery Certificate for which the Ministry of Health is responsible (Decree of Ministry of Health 349/2001).
+This information source collects data about births, stillbirths, and congenital anomalies at birth, irrespective of the duration of pregnancy.

-Istat has a different death certificate for neonatal and infant deaths (all deaths under 1 year of age)
+Istat has a different death certificate for neonatal and infant deaths (all deaths under 1 year of age).
+Please visit this website.

 18.4.
 Data validation